 We showed that various restrictions on the interaction of agents can significantly reduce the cost of stability in (superadditive) TU games.
-While we focused on profit games, we note that similar results hold when we impose restrictions on expense sharing games (as in Meir et al. [15]).
+While we focused on profit games, we note that similar results hold when we impose restrictions on expense sharing games (as in [Meir et al., 2010]).

 We established a tight lower bound for the CoS, in terms of the minimal relaxation that defines the least core.
 The upper bound is also improved, but only under conditions of superadditivity.
-Indeed, superadditive games have many attractive properties related to stability and to its computational aspects (see [6, 3, 8]).
+Indeed, superadditive games have many attractive properties related to stability and to its computational aspects (see [Conitzer and Sandholm, 2006; Bachrach et al., 2009a; Demange, 2004]).
+The nucleolus One difficulty with solution concepts such as the core and its variations is that even when they exist, they usually do not specify a unique imputation.